Lawmaker Proposes Universal Mask Mandate In All Massachusetts Schools

 BOSTON (CBS) – A Massachusetts lawmaker is proposing a bill that would require a universal mask mandate in schools.

-The measure, filed by State Sen. Becca Rausch, would require all students and staff in K-12 schools to wear a mask during the upcoming school year.READ MORE: Peabody Police Help Track Down 5-Year-Old's Missing Wheelchair
+The measure, filed by State Sen. Becca Rausch, would require all students and staff in K-12 schools to wear a mask during the upcoming school year.READ MORE: Phoenix Police Say Foul Play Not Suspected In Death Of Hiker Angela Tramonte Of Saugus

-Last week, the Massachusetts Department of Elementary & Secondary Education (DESE) released guidelines for the fall.
+Last week, the Massachusetts Department of Elementary and Secondary Education (DESE) released guidelines for the fall.
 DESE “strongly recommends” all K-6 students wear masks in school, but did not issue a requirement.

 “With less than a month before our children head back to school, this administration choses to play Russian roulette with the health of Massachusetts students and families,” Rausch said.
-“I have heard from many parents, school committee members, teachers, and public health experts who are rightly worried, angry, and frustrated in the wake of DESE’s weak, unenforceable, and non-binding mask recommendations.”READ MORE: 'Masks And Vax Required': Some Mass.
-Businesses Taking COVID Precautions Into Own Hands
+“I have heard from many parents, school committee members, teachers, and public health experts who are rightly worried, angry, and frustrated in the wake of DESE’s weak, unenforceable, and non-binding mask recommendations.”READ MORE: Coronavirus In Massachusetts: Today's Developments

-Some parents who spoke to WBZ-TV said they think a mandate would be going overboard.
+Some parents told WBZ-TV they think a mandate would be going overboard.

-“I think that a lot of places will instinctively look towards using masks if and when possible without necessarily needing a state mandate,” one parent said.
+“I think that a lot of places will instinctively look towards using masks if and when possible without necessarily needing a state mandate,” Daniel Peaceman said.

-“I think it’s overkill,” another added.
-“There’s nothing wrong with it per se but having a mandate essentially forces people and the districts where everything is under control, people are vaccinated and things don’t seem to be out of control in regards to the virus to wear masks.”MORE NEWS: NTSB: Rear Train Was Going 30 MPH In 10 MPH Zone At Time Of Green Line Crash
+“I think it’s overkill,” Raghu Muppavarapu added.
+“There’s nothing wrong with it per se but having a mandate essentially forces people and the districts where everything is under control, people are vaccinated and things don’t seem to be out of control in regards to the virus to wear masks.”MORE NEWS: Study Finds Early COVID-19 Symptoms Differ Based On Age, Gender

 The bill would also allow students to make a vaccine appointment during school hours without being marked absent.